 - Imprisonment for up to six months in a county jail or;

-The misdemeanor conviction can have unintended consequences for a legal or illegal immigrant in the U.S. Also, certain types of criminal convictions in California lead to deportation.
+A petty theft conviction can have unintended consequences for a legal or illegal immigrant in the US.
+It all depends on the circumstances and criminal history of the defendant.

 - Serious crimes (homicide, domestic violence, human trafficking).